 Many projects require you to get a permit from the City of Arkansas City before beginning construction.
 The permit process allows the City to make sure that buildings are well constructed and safe for occupants.
 This also helps protect your property values and the value of your neighbor's property.

-Applications for construction permits are obtained through Public Works Office.
+Applications for construction permits are obtained through Neighborhood Services.
 Permit application processes are divided into two categories: (1) one and two-family construction/remodeling; and (2) multi-family, office, commercial and industrial construction/remodeling (hereinafter referred to as “commercial” construction/remodeling).
 The application review and permit issuance processes for these categories of construction are significantly different in terms of required application detail and the time required to complete application review/approval.

 With any construction activity to be done, it should first be determined if a permit is required.
 A permit is required for any construction activity unless it meets one of the exceptions in the Building Code.
-Application should Building, electrical, mechanical, plumbing, and/or sewer construction permits, or structure demolition and/or interior demolition permits, are required for the following:
+Permits for building, electrical, mechanical, plumbing (gas/water/sewer), structure demolition and interior demolition, are required for the following:

 - certain site development activity such as excavation, grading, or placement of fill